cs124/pa0-jupyter-tutorial/platform/Windows.md

    Note: The download and installation may take a few minutes.

 3. Follow the installation prompts.
-When asked "Do you wish to updte your shell profile to automatically initialize conda?", type `yes`
+When asked "Do you wish to update your shell profile to automatically initialize conda?", type `yes`.

 4. Close your Ubuntu terminal and open a new one.
 You should now see `(base)` at the beginning of your command prompt, indicating that conda is active.